aceinnolab/Inkycal/README.md

 from inkycal import Inkycal # Import Inkycal

 inky = Inkycal(render = True) # Initialise Inkycal
+# If your settings.json file is not in /boot, use the full path: inky = Inkycal('path/to/settings.json', render=True)
 inky.test()  # test if Inkycal can be run correctly, running this will show a bit of info for each module inky.run()   # If there were no issues, you can run Inkycal nonstop
 ```